mihailrc/selfDrivingCar/vehicleDetection/README.md

 #### Extracting Image Features

 The code that extracts image features is in [feature_extractor.py](./sdc/feature_extractor.py).
 For this project I used two types of features: HOG and color histograms.
-I experimented with different color spaces and HOG parameters and I chose the parameters that had a good test accuracy and also performed well on test images.
+I experimented with different color spaces and HOG parameters and I chose the parameters that had good test accuracy and also performed well on test images.
 For color spaces both YUV and YCrCb performed well with YCrCb having a slight edge.
 For the HOG parameters the values provided in the lecture notes, `orientations=9, pixels_per_cell=8 and cells_per_block=2` performed well.

-The 3*32 features from color histogram were concatenated with 1764 HOG features from each channel to produce a 5388 feature vector.
+The 32 color histogram features were concatenated with 1764 HOG features for each channel to produce a 3*(32+1764) = 5388 feature vector.

 #### Model Training

 For training we used the 8792 car images and 9666 non-car images provided with the project.
 The training data was split into training and testing sets using a 80/20 split.
-The features were next scaled using sklearn StandardScaler.
-The model was trained using LinearSVC with default parameters.
-In order to be able to calculate prediction probabilities `LinerSVC` was wrapped by `CalibratedClassifierCV`.
+The features were next scaled using `sklearn StandardScaler`.
+The model was trained using `LinearSVC` with default parameters.
+In order to be able to calculate prediction probabilities `LinearSVC` was wrapped by `CalibratedClassifierCV`.

-The model had a 1.0 Training Accuracy and 0.993 Testing Accuracy.
+The trained model had 1.0 Training Accuracy and 0.993 Testing Accuracy.
 After training the model was saved in pickle files that were later used when processing the video.

 The code that trains the model is in [train_model.py](./sdc/train_model.py)